AdobeDocs/campaign.en/help/v8/start/reporting.md

 * **Cubes**

     Analyze and measure data, calculate statistics, simplify and optimize report creation and calculation with Cubes.
-You can extend the database exploration and analysis capacities while making it easier for end users to configure reports and tables: all they need to do is select an existing (fully configured) cube when creating their report or table to process calculations, measures and statistics.
+You can extend the database exploration and analysis capacities and make it easier for end users to configure reports and tables.
+All they need to do is select an existing (fully configured) cube when creating their report or table to process calculations, measures and statistics.

     ![](assets/create-a-report.png)